DanChianucci/imu_firmware/README.md

 Copter
 ======
-S/W which controls a quadcopter using the Hardware from the MARGS Project
+Software to compute quaternion using the Hardware documented in the MARGS project

 *Features:*
 	Computes Quaternion Using Seb Madgwicks Algorithms